Bhaskers-Blu-Org2/MCW-Azure-security-and-management/README.md

 # Azure security and management

 ## The content of this workshop has been consolidated with the Azure security, privacy, and compliance workshop and renamed Security baseline on Azure.
-This workshop is no longer being maintained and will be archived on June 28, 2019.
+This workshop is archived and is no longer being maintained.
+Content is read-only.

 Contoso Holdings LLC is a multi-national holding company headquartered in Los Angeles, CA that owns 48 manufacturing companies located in North America, Europe, and Asia.